forumone/gesso/README.md

 ## Configuration

-Gesso includes a theme-specific setting to output only SMACSS classes, which you can change at admin/appearance/settings/gesso.
+Gesso includes several theme-specific settings for managing classes output by Drupal, which you can change at admin/appearance/settings/gesso.

 ## Maintainers